ncatlab/nlab-content/pages/10818.md

 Note that when $C$ and $D$ are locally [[discrete category|discrete]], hence just 1-categories, this reduces to the usual characterization of [[idempotent adjunctions]].

 In contrast to that situation, however, the lax-idempotent situation is of interest even when the adjunction is monadic or comonadic.
-In the monadic case, the implication $3\Rightarrow 8$ means that the induced 2-comonad on the 2-category of algebras for a lax-idempotent 2-monad is again lax-idempotent.
+In the monadic case, the implication $3\Rightarrow 8$ means that the induced 2-comonad on the 2-category of algebras for a lax-idempotent 2-monad is colax-idempotent.
 Its (pseudo) coalgebras are the [[continuous algebras]] for the original 2-monad.

 ## References